The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked: Proof of Theorem

 Let $P \in \mathcal{P}^N$.
 The following lemma shows that for each allocation selected by the sequential priority rule induced by a given order on the agent set, there is an endowment profile for which the crawler selects the same allocation at the endowment profile.
 Conversely, for each allocation selected by the crawler at a given endowment profile, there is an order on the agent set such that the sequential priority rule induced by the order selects the same allocation.

 \begin{lemma} \end{lemma}

-Given a preference profile, the set of allocations selected by TTC at the various endowment profiles is the same as the set of allocations selected by the sequential priority rule induced by the various orders on the agent set \citep{as98}.
-We show that the set of allocations selected by the crawler at the various endowment profiles is the same as the set of allocations selected by TTC at the various endowment profiles.
+Given a preference profile, the set of allocations selected by TTC at the various endowment profiles is the same as the set of allocations selected by the sequential priority rules induced by the various orders on the agent set (\citealp{knuth96}; \citealp{as98}).\footnote{\cite{as98} also show that for each allocation in the set, the frequency of the selection of that allocation by TTC is the same as that by the sequential priority rules.} We show that the set of allocations selected by the crawler at the various endowment profiles is the same as the set of allocations selected by TTC at the various endowment profiles.
 Combining these results, we derive Lemma \ref{set-equality}.

-\begin{lemma*}[\citealp{as98}]
+\begin{lemma*}[\citealp{knuth96}; \citealp{as98}]

 \end{lemma*}

 \begin{proof}[Proof of Lemma \ref{set-equality}] We show that for each $\omega \in \mathcal{X}$, there is $\omega' \in \mathcal{X}$ such that This implies that

 The proof for the other direction is analogous.
 Hence, we only show one direction.